Pac1226/DataSciencePortfolio/README.md

 # DataSciencePortfolio

-A collection of selected data science projects to demonstrate programming skills, knowledge of tools, and the ability to solve business problems.
+A collection of data science projects that demonstrate the ability to apply different skills, knowledge, and tools to solve business problems.

 ---